Delusions of Gender

 Brilliant discussion of gender myths

 I’ve been waiting for this book all my life.
 I have long felt that gender stereotypes are harmful for everyone, particularly women, who are still perceived - subliminally if not overtly - as limited and less important to society than men.
 Such a waste of human potential and creativity!
-We’ve made inroads - it’s not 100 years ago anymore - but the ubiquity of gender in our society continues to constrain people and justify a variety of prejudices against women that deeply affect our lives.
+We’ve made inroads - it’s not 100 years ago anymore - but the ubiquity of gendered roles in our society continues to constrain people and justify a variety of prejudices against women that deeply affect our lives.
 Fine gives us everything we need to defy these stereotypes and help us create a world in which being human is the most important thing.
 Excellent narration as well.

 Something went wrong.
 Please try again in a few minutes.